johncol/challenge-stocks-api/README.md

-# Stock Dummy API poc
+# Stocks API

+Dummy API written in Go to get stock values as part of the interview process for Twilio Colombia.

 Run with